Relationships can be a challenge for those who live with a chronic mental health condition such as bipolar disorder.

 - -When the partner of a bipolar individual notices any signs of mania and/or excessive spending, he or she should take control of the money (credit cards, check books, cash, etc) and also notify their doctor and/or document the mood changes noticed just to be safe.
 This also applies to other types of mood changes.
 It helps people with bipolar to have a responsible and understanding partner who can help support them when they experience the mood changes.

 - It is important that the partner can help redirect him/her when the bipolar individual is experiencing mood swings and/or obsessive thoughts.
 It is helpful to have a partner who knows when to help the person struggling, but who also knows the times when to walk away from behaviors to prevent escalation and over stepping.
 Sometimes staying around while he or she is experiencing a mood swing can make matters worse.
 The key is to know when because there are times where things could go horribly wrong.
 When it’s noticeable that the bipolar partner is starting to get irritable, it is best to try and catch these mood changes very early to prevent it from escalating any further, if possible.
-There are times where they may say or yell hurtful things that may possibly make you second guess or become really frustrated or angry in your relationship.
-It is important to keep in mind, for the sake of the relationship and sanity, that these moments do not last forever and more than likely the bipolar individual is having a mood swing and isn’t meaning to anger you or upset you.
-A good strategy might be to ask them “Talk to me about it.”, “What’s bothering you?”, “How can I help?”, “What would make you feel better?” ,”Let’s go find something enjoyable to do.”, etc. More than likely your bipolar spouse would love your attention, know that you are listening, and they can see you care.
-Support is a must–have for those during these times.
+There are times where they may say or yell hurtful things that may possibly make you second guess or become frustrated in your relationship.
+It is important to keep in mind, for the sake of the relationship and sanity, that these moments do not last forever and more than likely the bipolar individual is having a mood swing.
+Deep down, they aren’t meaning to anger you or upset you.
+A good strategy might be to ask them “Talk to me about it.”, “What’s bothering you?”, “How can I help?”, “What would make you feel better?” ,”Let’s go find something enjoyable to do.”, etc. More than likely, your bipolar spouse would love your attention, know that you are listening, and can see that you care.
+Support is a must–have during these times.

 Advice to those in a relationship with a person who has bipolar disorder: